nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 This is quite useful for pinning the IP Address of the load balancer.

-### Deployment inside Virtual Private Network
+### Deployment inside a Virtual Private Network

 #### Azure

-Using terraform overrides you can also deploy inside a virtual private network.
+Using terraform overrides you can also deploy inside a virtual private network (VPN).

 An example configuration for Azure is given below: